smaurice101/readthedocs/docs/source/docker.rst

 STEP 6.
 Confirm Your New Project Was Created in TSS and Committed to Github
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To confirm the new DAGs for **myawesometmlproject** were created properly, in TSS click DAGs (top menu item), enter a filter: myawesometmlproject Click Enter.
+To confirm the new DAGs for **myawesometmlproject** were created properly, in TSS click DAGs (top menu item)

+Then enter a filter: myawesometmlproject Click Enter.

 You should see all your DAGs (note if they don't show up just wait 30 seconds or so) - you should see figure below:

    .. figure:: sol6.png